 Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest (SPPI), and that are not designated at FVTPL, are measured at amortized cost.
 The carrying amount of these assets is adjusted by any ECL allowance recognized and measured.
 Interest income from these financial assets is included in 'Interest income' using the effective interest rate method.

-Amortized cost financial assets include deposits in bank and receivables.
+Amortized cost financial assets include deposits held at call with a bank and receivable.